Galway International Arts Festival 2027: The Ultimate Guide

 🚗 Essential Day Trips From Galway

-While the city is buzzing with the Galway International Arts Festival, these nearby escapes offer the perfect balance of nature and heritage along the Wild Atlantic Way.
+While the city is buzzing with the milestone 50th-anniversary celebrations of the Galway International Arts Festival, these nearby escapes offer the perfect balance of nature and heritage along the Wild Atlantic Way.
+Drawing from our years of exploring the west coast of Ireland, these hand-tested routes provide the ideal breather from the city crowds.

 The Burren National Park - Galway Theatre Festival